 Caliban Scene Act 3 Scene 2

-celebrating diversity and challenging hetero-norms and tired
+Sea-change Theatre who create bold new work whilst celebrating diversity and challenging hetero-norms and challenging tired gender roles.

 In 2016 the company took their performance of The Tempest